 Skip Navigation

-• during the worship service using the envelopes provided in the pews,
+• during the worship service in your offering envelope,

-• by mailing a check to the church office with “MOW” in the memo line, or
+• by mailing a check to the church office with “PDA” in the memo line, or

 • through online giving